 What Is An Elimination Diet?

 So what is an elimination diet exactly?
-We thought we would start with this excellent infographic from Well Good who have an excellent article on their website.
-Basically, it’s just as it sounds – it’s about eliminating foods that tend to negatively affect general health and certain health conditions.
+Basically, it’s just as it sounds – it’s about eliminating foods that negatively affect general health and specific conditions.

 There are lots of reasons why people start elimination diets and it is usually to see if they are allergic or intolerant.
 There is a difference.
 Other reasons included the following.

-- Discovering foods that trigger migraines, fatigue or conditions like eczema and acne.
+- Finding foods that trigger migraines, fatigue, eczema, and acne.

-- To discover if certain foods trigger certain behaviors in those with learning disorders such as ADHD and Autism
+- To find the foods that trigger behaviors like ADHD and Autism

 What Types Of Foods Are Eliminated?

 There are a number of foods that are almost always eliminated in the diet.
 These are known trigger foods that result in allergies and food sensitivities.
 These should be the very first that you start with.

 - Sugar (Added or refined sugar, not natural sugars)

 - Most processed foods